anupammajhi2/upgrad-shopassist2.0/README.md

 - Python 3.9 and above
 - venv (optional)
 - OpenAI API Key
     - IMPORTANT!
-Create a text file named 'OpenAI_API_Key.txt' and add your OpenAI API key to it
+Create a text file named 'OpenAI_API_Key.txt' and add your OpenAI API key to it OR save it as an environment variable OPENAI_API_KEY

 ### Getting Started